 Every year loggerhead sea turtles migrate to Kefalonia to feed and reproduce, with female turtles laying their eggs on the sandy beaches of the island.
 Unfortunately, the turtle population is now under great pressure from both human and natural threats.

 Your family will help survey the beaches of Kefalonia to monitor hatching sea turtle nests.
 Starting early in the morning, teams walk along the beach to check turtle nests.

 Nighttime nest monitoring and protection

 You will spend one night helping to protect the turtle nests against light pollution.
 Light pollution from beach bars, hotels etc. confuses and disorients the turtles, which are normally guided by the light of the moon and stars.
 If hatching occurs (due to nature being unpredictable this can't be guaranteed), you will help the hatchlings and release them at a darker part of the beach so they can crawl to the sea on their own.
+The later in August, the more likely there are to be hatchlings.

-Your family will provide essential resource for covering the different beaches that need to be monitored at night.
 You will be accompanied by 1-2 members of staff and families may be placed on different beaches if there are multiple beaches to cover.
 Younger children can complete part of the shift if it's too late for them.

 Snorkel surveys of seagrass meadows